isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 server.
 The use of a backup server is optional, and can be implemented in both load-balancing and hot-standby setup, in addition to the active servers.
 There is no limit on the number of backup servers in the HA setup;
-however, the presence of backup servers slightly increases the latency of DHCP responses, because not only do active servers send lease updates to each other, but also to the backup servers.
+however, the presence of backup servers may increase the latency of DHCP responses, because not only do active servers send lease updates to each other, but also to the backup servers.
 As of Kea 1.7.8 the active servers no longer expect the acknowledgments from the backup servers